Lac de Pormenaz: an oasis of biodiversity

 The Bearded Vulture

-What you see on the surface of Laouchet is not an algae but a flowering plant with long narrow leaves, like ribbons with changing reflections, that float on the water.
-The Narrowleaf Bur-reed grows in calm, cold and shallow waters of mountain lakes and ponds.
-It has, below the surface, stems filled with nutritive reserves called rhizomes.
-With the natural filling process of Laouchet, the Narrowleaf Bur-reed spreads, intensifying the process by the accumulation of its wilted stems and leaves each winter.
+What you see on the surface of the lake is not a seaweed but a flowering plant with long, narrow leaves that float on the water like shimmering ribbons.
+The bur-reef lives in the calm, cold, shallow waters of mountain lakes and ponds.
+Underwater, it has stems filled with nutrient reserves: known as rhizomes.
+As the lake is gradually filled in with earth, the bur-reef population is expanding by bringing in its stems and withered leaves every winter.
 Bogs

-The mountain of Pormenaz is hosting several mines which were exploited from Gallo-Roman times until the 12th century.
-Argentiferous lead, auriferous and copper pyrites and antimony were extracted from these mines.
-It was mainly lead and silver that were sought after.
-About 125 kg of lead and 1 kg of silver were extracted from one ton of ore.- Fauna
+The Pormenaz mountain is strewn with mines that were operated from Gallo-Roman times until the 12th century.
+Silver lead, gold and copper pyrites and antimony were extracted from these mines.
+Silver and lead were the most sought-after metals.
+Around 125 kg of lead and 1 kg of silver were extracted from one tonne of ore.- Fauna

 The Common Minnow and the Common Chub